ReneeSaulnier/local-ai-agent/README.md

 ## Critical Setup: Mac Must Use a Different Apple ID than Your iPhone

 This is the most important requirement.
-Jarvis works by texting **yourself** — your iPhone sends a message to your Mac's iMessage identity, and the Mac replies.
+Jarvis works by texting **yourself**; thus, your iPhone sends a message to your Mac's iMessage identity, and the Mac replies.

 If your Mac and iPhone share the same Apple ID and phone number, iMessage will deduplicate the conversation and Jarvis will not see your messages reliably.